willjksn/EchoFlux.ai/REVIEW.md

 ### 1. High-Level Summary

-EchoFlux.ai is a **creator-focused AI social operating system** that helps solo creators and small studios go from **idea → strategy → content → scheduling → analytics → CRM** in one app.
-It is built as a **React + TypeScript (Vite) SPA** deployed on **Vercel**, backed by **Firebase (Auth, Firestore, Storage)** and a suite of Vercel serverless functions for AI and social platform integrations.
+EchoFlux.ai is now positioned as an **offline‑first AI content studio and campaign planner for creators**.
+The app helps a solo creator go from **idea → strategy → content packs → calendar → export** in one place, without depending on live social media integrations or real‑time analytics.

-The codebase still contains business/agency features, but the current UX is **explicitly optimized for creators**: agency/client and business modes are largely hidden in the UI while remaining technically available for future reactivation.
+The codebase still contains business/agency and live‑posting features, but the current UX is **explicitly optimized for creators in offline mode**: team/clients, agency/business plans, auto‑posting, and live analytics are hidden or reframed as planning tools while remaining technically available for future reactivation.

 ---